St Mary's Parish Primary School

 Be firm.
 Set rules regarding when and how long your child can be online.

 Discuss these rules and post them near the computer as a reminder.
-Monitor their compliance with these rules, especially when it comes to the amount of time spent on the computer, especially late at night.
+Monitor their compliance with these rules, especially when it comes to the amount of time spent on the computer or phone, especially late at night.
 Remember that personal computers and online services should not be used as electronic babysitters.

 (A note on Facebook: Facebook is not meant for primary school pupils as users are supposed to be 13 years of age.
 As a school we do not approve of students with these pages, however we are aware that some parents are happy to allow their children to have their own Facebook page.
 We have had indirect reports of students as young as fourth class posting obscene messages on the Facebook pages of other students.
 If your child is on Facebook you should ask that he allow you to be his/her friend online to monitor his activity.
 Also be aware that students often have 2 pages - one that they show their parents and one that they keep hidden.